 A technicolor wonderland awaits.

-It’s officially the season to stop and smell the roses at the Huntington and Descanso gardens.
-While the wildflower blooms all but vanish from the deserts and valleys, roses are making a colorful entrance at these two natural havens.
+It’s officially the season to stop and smell the roses!
+While the wildflower blooms all but vanish from the deserts and valleys, roses are making a colorful entrance at these natural havens.
 Rich shades of red, yellow, pink and white roses are beautifying the space and filling the air with the cherished floral scent.

 It’s no secret that The Huntington Library, Art Museum, and Botanical Gardens is known for its incredible show of fauna and flora, but the roses are one of the biggest draws.
 Walking through the archways feels like stepping into A Midsummer Night’s Dream—surreal and impossibly stunning.

 The three-acre garden contains more than 2,500 individual plants and more than 1,300 different cultivated varieties (cultivars), including the very special ‘Huntington’s 100th’ Rose hybridized by Tom Carruth, The Huntington’s E. L. The pastel-colored creation emits an intense fragrance of lemon blossom with a hint of baby powder, according to their website.

 Advanced bookings are required and can be made online here.